After a marriage or relationship breakdown, when children are involved, everyone's target is children's best interests.

 - The wishes and feelings of the Child (depending to the age)

 - The Child's sex, age and particular characteristics

 - The parents' standard of care and living

 - The parents' economic abilities and strength

 - The parent's capabilities of meeting the Child's needs

-The mother has Parenteral Responsibility by virtue of giving birth to the Child.
-A father will automatically have Parental Responsibility if he was married to the mother at the time of the Child's birth or right after.
-A non married father will have Parental Responsibility if he is named on the birth certificate.
+The mother has Parental Responsibility by virtue of giving birth to the child.
+A father will automatically have Parental Responsibility if he was married to the mother at the time of the child's birth or right after.
+A non-married father will have Parental Responsibility if he is named on the birth certificate.